nicholaswilde/vaultwarden-backup/docs/configuration.md

 AGE_FILE_PATH=${HOME}/.config/sops/age/keys.txt
 ```

-The order of precedence for the encrypt is:
+The order of precedence for the encryption is:

 1. `GPG_FINGERPRINT`
 2. `GPG_PASSPHRASE`